gantry/docs/pages/01.gantry5/04.tutorials/14.copying-particles-between-templates/docs.md

 Gantry 5 templates are provided with different particles.
 Not every particle is not included in every Gantry 5 template.
 So sometimes you might want to include a particle from another template into the template that your are using.
 This tutorial shows you the safe way to copy particles between templates.

-For the purpose of this tutorial the template you are copying from the "donor" template and the template you are copying to the "recipient" template.
+For the purpose of this tutorial the template you are copying from is the "donor" template and the template you are copying to the "recipient" template.

 !
 CAVEATS:
 ! - If you copy a particle from one template to another and RT finds a bug we will only fix it in the template that we originally provided the particle.
 It's therefore your responsibility to watch for the donor template updates and see if the particle was changed, meaning that you then need to update the particle in your recipient template too.